srb-BhawaniJi/BCG/README.md

 # Getting Started with BCG Case study WebApp

-This project is base-setup is done using create-react-app.
+This project is base-setup is done using create-react-app and will be run on the local dev server 3000

 **************Please wait few seconds so tha map can be loaded, currently loading the map from CDN url******************